nineblade61/my-first-github-repo/README.md

 # my-first-github-repo
 repo for git course on udemy
-README.md file was edited manually
+README.md file was edited manually.
+One more edit at github